 PTE Scoring

 PTE uses a scale from 10 to 90 points, with scores based on communicative skills, enabling skills, and overall performance.
-The test is completely computer-marked using AI, ensuring consistent and unbiased evaluation.
+The test is AI-led, but a significant 2025 update means it is no longer completely computer-marked.
+Human experts now double-check the AI's score on more subjective, real-world tasks (like the new question types, essays, and summaries) to ensure maximum fairness and accuracy.

 Common PTE Score Requirements: